Hubble selection of the weak scale from QCD quantum critical point: Hubble selection

 \section{Hubble selection}

-Inflationary quantum fluctuations on the scalar field value allow to access higher potential regime.
-Although the field in each Hubble patch always rolls down in average, larger Hubble rates at higher potentials can make a difference in the global field-value distribution among patches.
+Inflationary quantum fluctuations on the scalar field allow access to a higher potential regime, which is forbidden classically.
+Although the field in each Hubble patch always rolls down in average, larger Hubble rates at higher potentials can make a difference in the global field-value distribution among patches, culminating in Hubble selection.
+This section reviews and supplements it~\cite{Giudice:2021viw}.